StinoBytes/mediastack/README.md

 ## 6. Updating and stopping the containers

-To update the containers, execute in root folder of the project (where the docker-compose.yaml file is).
+To update the containers manually, execute in root folder of the project (where the docker-compose.yaml file is).

 ```bash
 # 1. Update images